Available on the Potchefstroom Campus

 - Creative Writing allows you to clarify your thoughts as well as your emotions.

 This subject offers wide user applications given our focus on developing creativity.
 In the subject of Creative Writing, we also involve ourselves with interdisciplinary creative work and other research projects.
-With our latest project, Byderhand, we experiment with digital tools to create digital literary work and place specific digital literature.
+With our latest project, Byderhand, we experiment with digital tools to create digital literary work and place-specific digital literature.

-- Creative writing & Freelance Writing
+- Creative writing

-- Library and information work
+- Digital storytelling library and information work

 - Language practitioner work

-- Academia & Research
+- Academia & research